swartel/vagrant-puppet-openstack-integration/README.md

 Please refer to (http://wiki.libvirt.org/page/Networking) for more informations.

 Finally you need to build your own kvm box.
-In this example, we use a box located at /srv/storage/boxes/debian-jessie64-8.2.0-kvm.box and built it using veewee (https://github.com/jedi4ever/veewee).
+In this example, we use a box located at /srv/storage/boxes/debian-jessie64-8.2.0-kvm.box and built using veewee (https://github.com/jedi4ever/veewee).
 Note that your box requires a user vagrant with sudo privileges to ALL.